-- Sauté half the pak choy in hot oil in a wok or frying pan with a little five spice (two batches)
+- Saute half the pakchoi in hot oil in a wok or frying pan with a little five-spice (two batches)

-- Spoon the pak choy into the middle of a plate or bowl, lay over the duck and drizzle with the sauce.
+- Spoon the pak choi into the middle of a plate or bowl, then lay over the duck and drizzle with the sauce.

 Add ingredients from Vickery TV straight to your favourite online supermarket